racingmars/pgclouds/README.md

 To-do
 -----

- - It would be nice to factor out come of the commonalities between the scripts to reduce duplication of code between them.
+ - It would be nice to factor out some of the commonalities between the scripts to reduce duplication of code between them.
  - Perhaps add Amazon cloud support?